NeilZhang-IMED/NAGAN/README.md

 # NAGAN

-**This is just a preliminary rough version, we will update these codes later.**
+**This is just a preliminary rough version, and we will update these codes later.**

 #### Examples: